Essential Financial Prompts

 See whether small convenience debt is becoming a pattern.

-Recover from financial disorganization
+Recover from financial chaos

 Clean up when accounts, dates, and documents have become messy.